-- an organization should take priority over the interests of any one individual employee. - (7) Remuneration of Employees : The overall pay and compensation should be fair to both employees and the organization. - (8) Centralization and Decentralization: The concentration of decision making authority is called centralization whereas its dispersal among more than one person is known as decentralization.
-Both should be balanced. - (9) Scalar Chain: The formal lines of authority between superiors and subordinates from the highest to the lowest ranks is known as scalar chain.
-This chain should not be voilated but in emergency employees at same level can contact through Gang Plank. - (10) Order: A place for everything (everyone) and everything (everyone) in its place.
-People & materials must be in suitable places at oppropriate time for maximum efficiency. - (11) Equity: The working environment of any organization should be free from all form of discrimination and the principles of Justice and fair play should be followed. - (12) Stability of Personnel: After being selected and appointed after due and rigorous procedure the selected person should be kept at the post for a minimum period decided to show result. - (13) Initiative: Workers should be encouraged to develop and carry out their plans for improvements.
-Initiative means taking the first step with self motivation It is thinking out and executing the plan. - (14) Espirit De Corps: Management should promote team spirit, unity and harmony among employees.
-Management should promote a team work.
+- organization should take priority over the interests of anyone individual employee. - (7) Remuneration of Employees: The overall pay and compensation should be fair to both employees and the organization. - (8) Centralization and Decentralization: The concentration of decisionmaking authority is called centralization whereas its dispersal among more than one person is known as decentralization.
+Both should be balanced. - (9) Scalar Chain: The formal lines of authority between superiors and subordinates from the highest to the lowest ranks are known as the scalar chain.
+This chain should not be violated but emergency employees at the same level can contact through Gang Plank. - (10) Order: A place for everything (everyone) and everything (everyone) in its place.
+People & materials must be in suitable places at an appropriate time for maximum efficiency. - (11) Equity: The working environment of any organization should be free from all forms of discrimination and the principles of justice and fair play should be followed. - (12) Stability of Personnel: After being selected and appointed after the due and rigorous procedure the selected person should be kept at the post for a minimum period decided to show the result. - (13) Initiative: Workers should be encouraged to develop and carry out their plans for improvements.
+Initiative means taking the first step with self-motivation It is thinking out and executing the plan. - (14) Espirit De Corps: Management should promote team spirit, unity, and harmony among employees.
+Management should promote teamwork.

-Difference between unity of command and unity of direction
+Difference between the unity of command and unity of direction

-Basis Unity of Command Unity of Direction (1) Meaning One subordinate should receive orders from & should be responsible to only one superior.
-Each group of activities having save objectives must have one head and one plan (2) Aim Prevents dual subordination Prevents overlapping of activities (3) Implications Affects an individual employee Affects the entire organisation.
+Basis Unity of Command Unity of Direction (1) Meaning One subordinate should receive orders from & should be responsible to only one superior. having to save objectives must have (2) Aim Prevents dua subordination Prevents overlapping of activities (3) Implications Affects an individua employee I Affects the entire organization.